-Annie’s works have been the subject of dedicated exibitions only twice, one in 1923 when she was 79 and one 2018-2019, 84 years after her death.
-Both were held at Manchester Art Gallery.
+Annie’s paintings – portraits, landscapes and symbolist works – have been the subject of special exibitions twice, once in 1923 when she was 79 and in 2018-9, the ‘Painting Light and Hope‘ retrospective held 84 years after her death.
+There was also a ‘Portraits by Mrs Swynnerton‘ exhibition in 1924.
+All were held at Manchester Art Gallery.

 Images: from display at Manchester Art Gallery.

-Pictures identifiable are Capri, Cupid and Psyche, David and Jonathan Fenwick, Elizabeth Williamson at Wemmergill, Lady by flowering ivy, Mater Triumphalis, Mrs A. Scott-Elliot and Children, New Risen Hope (Tate version), Oceanid, Oreads, The Soul’s Journey: The Soul’s Awakening, The Southing of the Sun, as well as otherwise unknown pieces.
+Pictures identifiable are Capri, Cupid and Psyche, David and Jonathan Fenwick, Elizabeth Williamson at Wemmergill, Lady by flowering ivy, Mater Triumphalis, Mrs A. Scott-Elliot and Children, New Risen Hope (Tate version), Oceanid, Oreads, The Soul’s Journey: The Soul’s Awakening, The Southing of the Sun.

 This exhibition ran from 26 February 2018 to 6 January 2019 with 28 paintings on continuous display, several of them on loan from private collections.